 generator instructs you to upgrade S-functions generated from subsystems.
 The S-function

 system target file does not register run-time parameters.
 Run-time parameters are only

-supported for inlined S-Functions and the generated S-Function supports features that
+supported for inlined S-functions, and the generated S-function supports features that

-prevent it from being inlined (for example, it can call or contain other noninlined
+prevent it from being inlined, for example, it can call or contain other noninlined

-Goto and From Block
+Goto and From Blocks

 To work around this restriction, create your model and subsystem with the required Inport and Outport blocks, instead of using Goto and From blocks to pass data between the root model and subsystem.
 In the model that incorporates the generated S-function, you would then add Goto and From blocks.